JorasOliveira/Embarcados-Avancados-DasUboot/docs-src/index.md

 ## Preparing the Embedded Linux

-For this tutorial, we will use a pre-compiled embedded Linux (we reccomend the one from the [HPS + FPGA Blink Led](https://insper.github.io/Embarcados-Avancados/Tutorial-HPS-FPGA-BlinkLED/)).
+For this tutorial, we will use a pre-compiled embedded Linux (we reccomend the one from the [HPS - Running](https://insper.github.io/Embarcados-Avancados/Tutorial-HPS-Running/)).

-## u-boot.src
+## boot.src
-Inside the smaller partition of SD-card, you will find a u-boot.src file, this is our uboot script, its function is similar to a bash.rc script, as it just executes each command in order, you will notice that every command inside the u-boot.src file is in itself a script, for the most past these scripts simply write something into memory then executes it.
+Inside the smaller partition of SD-card, you will find a boot.src file, this is our uboot script, its function is similar to a bash.rc script, as it just executes each command in order, you will notice that every command inside the u-boot.src file is in itself a script, for the most past these scripts simply write something into memory then executes it.

 Open the u-boot.src file in a text editor, and you should see something like this: